Same-Day Emergency Dentist in Arlington, TX

 What Is a Dental Emergency?

 A dental emergency is any instance where you or a loved one are experiencing severe tooth or mouth pain or have experienced oral trauma.
-It is something that needs to be fixed by an emergency dentist to relieve your pain and protect your smile.
+It is something that needs to be fixed by an emergency dental provider to relieve your pain and protect your smile.

 Signs of a Dental Emergency